AdvancedAntiSkid/VoidHttp/README.md

 # VoidHttp
-A simple java http server using the express.js syntax.
+A simple multithread java http server using the express.js syntax.

 # Examples